EasyLife365/EasyLife365-FieldDataSource/README.md

   - your endpoint url (e.g. myservice.azurewebsites.net)

 We will create a DNS entry under *.ext.easylife365.cloud pointing to your service.
 Afterwards, you can finalize the configuration on your webservice.
 Azure allows you to configure the DNS entry and request a free system managed certificate.

+### Recommendations

+- Web service should respond within 300ms to have a good user experience
+- Enable caching for your web service

 ## About this sample